 State Citation First enacted Most recent change Who gets immunity?
-9 Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation - Subject of good faith request for medical assistance NY N.Y.
+Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation (4) delivers person experiencing drug OD to medical facility and notifies authorities Person experiencing OD: Subject of good faith request for medical assistance NY N.Y.
+Penal Law § 220.03 N.Y.
 Penal Law § 220.78 N.Y.
 Crim.
 Proc.
-Law § 390.40(3) (mitigatio n) Sept.
-18, 2011 207 Seeker for self Seeker for others Person experiencing OD Seeker: - A person who, in good faith, seeks health care for someone who is experiencing OD or other life- threatening medical emergency OR a person who is experiencing OD or other life- threatening medical emergency and, in good faith, seeks health care for himself or herself 208 Person experiencing OD: - Subject of good faith request for health care Charge or prosecution (any amount) 209 Charge and prosecution 210 - - "a controlled substance offense other than an offense involving sale for considerati on or other benefit or gain" 211 - Affirmative defense to CS sale offense in limited circumstan ces 212 √ 213 ОН Ohio Rev. Code § 2925.1 1 (B)(2) Sept.
-13, 2016 214 Seeker for self Seeker for others Seeker: - Person acting in good faith seeks/obtains medical assistance for another person experiencing OD OR a person who experiences OD Arrest, charge, prosecution, conviction, and penalty ("minor drug possession offense") - - Use of CS or CS analog ✔ 219
+Law § 390.40(3) (mitigation) Sept.
+18, 2011 218 Seeker for self Seeker for others Person experiencing OD Seeker: - A person who, in good faith, seeks health care for someone who is experiencing OD or other life-threatening medical emergency OR a person who is experiencing OD or other life- threatening medical emergency and, in good faith, seeks health care for himself or herself Person experiencing OD: - Subject of good faith request for health care Not a violation (possession in the 7th degree) Charge and prosecution (A-II felonies and below) Charge and prosecution - CS offense "other than an offense involving sale for consideration or other benefit or gain" Affirmative defense to CS sale in limited circumstance s √ 225 он Ohio Rev. Code § 2925.11( B)(2) Sept.
+13, 2016 April 4, 2023 Seeker for self Seeker for others Person experiencing OD Seeker: - Person acting in good faith seeks/obtains medical assistance for another person experiencing OD OR a person who experiences OD himself/herself and seeks medical assistance Person experiencing OD: - A person who is the subject of another person seeking or obtaining medical assistance for OD Arrest, charge, prosecution, conviction, and penalty ("minor drug possession offense") Arrest, charge, prosecution, conviction, and penalty √231 - Use of CS or CS analog -Use of "drug abuse instruments" or drug paraphernalia -